digital-land/digital-land-postgres/README.md

 With a fresh checkout that file configures the scripts in this repo to load the digital-land database.

-To load the entity database change the $SQLITE_FILE_PATH to the correct key for the entity sqlite database (see below).
+To load the entity database ensure the $S3_OBJECT_ARN has the correct key for the entity sqlite database (see below).

 2. **Create a virtualenv and install requirements**